-The Respondent was a small business and the question for the Commission was whether the Small Business Fair Dismissal Code requirements had been met in the Applicant’s dismissal.
+The Respondent was a small business and the Commission asked whether the Small Business Fair Dismissal Code requirements had been met in the Applicant’s dismissal.

-The Commission found that the Applicant was unfairly dismissed despite allegations of poor performance.
-The order for compensation amounted to $3,972.90 because it was ruled that the Applicant would have been employed for a further five weeks after her actual date of dismissal.
+The Commission found that the applicant was unfairly dismissed despite poor performance allegations.
+The order for compensation amounted to $3,972.90 because it was ruled that the applicant would have been employed for five weeks after her actual dismissal date.

-The Applicant contended that he was unfairly dismissed after being informed by the store manager that he did not fit in with the direction the store was progressing towards.
-The Applicant was not given any warning or consultation before his dismissal.
+The applicant contended that he was unfairly dismissed after being informed by the store manager.
+He did not fit in with the direction the store was going.
+The applicant was not warned or consulted before his dismissal.

-Deputy President Asbury found that the dismissal was harsh, unjust and unreasonable and ordered for compensation to the Applicant.
-The Commission found that the Applicant would have been likely to receive $10,364.84.00 in wages and $529.90 if he had not been unfairly dismissed, excluding any leave that was paid in lieu of notice.
+Deputy President Asbury found that the dismissal was harsh, unjust, and unreasonable and ordered compensation for the applicant.
+The Commission found that the applicant would have received $10,364.84.00 in wages and $529.90 if he had not been unfairly dismissed.
+This was excluding any leave paid in lieu of notice.

-After the Commission ruled that the Respondent unfairly dismissed the Applicant, the Applicant made an application for relief of unfair dismissal.
-The Applicant earned a gross amount of $1,400 from casual work.
-The Commission ruled that the Applicant would have been employed for an additional four weeks before he would have been reasonably dismissed by the Respondent.
+After the Commission ruled that the Respondent unfairly dismissed the applicant, the applicant applied for relief from unfair dismissal.
+The applicant earned $1,400 in casual work.
+The Commission ruled that the applicant would have been employed for an additional four weeks before being reasonably dismissed by the Respond

 Thus, the Respondent was ordered to pay $4,073.42, inclusive of superannuation.

-The Commission found that the Applicant’s dismissal by the Respondent was harsh, unjust and unreasonable.
-The Respondent was consequently ordered to pay compensation to the Applicant for the economic loss suffered.
+The Commission found that the respondent’s dismissal of the applicant was harsh, unjust, and unreasonable.
+The Respondent was consequently ordered to pay compensation to the applicant for the economic loss suffered.

-The Applicant’s significant length of service of 25 years was found to warrant a compensation on the higher end of the scale.
+The applicant’s significant service length of 25 years was found to warrant compensation on the higher end of the scale.
 Thus, the Respondent was ordered to pay $19,002.10.

-The Applicant successfully made an application for an indemnity costs order against the Respondent after a successful application for an unfair dismissal remedy.
+The Applicant successfully applied for an indemnity costs order against the Respondent after a successful unfair dismissal remedy application.

-The Deputy President ordered for the Respondent to pay indemnity costs in the amount of $8,987.25, inclusive of GST.
+The Deputy President ordered the Respondent to pay indemnity costs of $8,987.25, inclusive of GST.

-The Applicant was terminated by the Respondent for misconduct.
-Despite this, the Commission found that the Applicant’s dismissal was still harsh, unjust and unreasonable.
+The respondent terminated the applicant for misconduct.
+Despite this, the Commission found that the applicant’s dismissal was still harsh, unjust, and unreasonable.
 Thus, the application was upheld and compensation was ordered.

-The Respondent was ordered to pay the Applicant $21,716.18 gross, which was less than half the annual wage of the Applicant and therefore less than the compensation cap.
+The Respondent was ordered to pay the Applicant $21,716.18 gross, which was less than half the Applicant’s annual wage and therefore less than the compensation cap.

-The Applicant was found to have been unfairly dismissed by the Respondent, and was therefore ordered compensation to restore lost pay but for the dismissal.
+The applicant was found to have been unfairly dismissed by the respondent and was therefore compensated to restore lost pay but for the dismissal.

-The compensation order was reduced by the amount that was paid to the Applicant in November 2019, and the final compensation order amount was $17,758.00.
+The compensation order was reduced by the amount paid to the Applicant in November 2019, and the final compensation order amount was $17,758.00.